The Four Stages of Learning Any Skill on Your Path to Self-Actualization

 Before we embark on any process of growth, we simply can’t appreciate how little we know at the onset.

-In fact, we often don’t even realize something is a genuine skill.
-We might have an intuition of how to perform said skill, but before we try, that intuition is usually wrong.
+In fact, we often don’t even realize that something is a genuine skill.
+We might have an intuition about how to perform a skill, but that intuition is usually wrong before we try.

 Stage 2 Conscious Incompetence Learning